-(i) All claims or allegations based on any conduct alleged in United States ex rel.
+- (iii) All claims or allegations based on any conduct in the complaint filed on February 24, 2012 in United States ex rel.
 [Under Seal] v.
-[Under Seal], 2:11-cv-00535-RLH-RJJ (D. Nev.);

-(ii) All claims or allegations based on any conduct alleged in United States ex rel.
-Szymoniak v.
+[Under Seal], No. 12 Civ.
+1422 (S.D.N.Y.), including any underwriting or quality control relating to non-FHA mortgage loans and any representations, acts, or omissions related thereto, but only to the extent such conduct is alleged to have resulted in a loss or injury to persons or entities other that the Federal Housing Administration or the Department of Housing and Urban Development; - (iv) All claims or allegations based on any conduct alleged in United States ex rel.
+[Under Seal] v.
 [Under Seal], Civ.
-No. 0:10-cv-01465 (D.S.C.) or in United States ex rel.
+No. 2:11-cv-00535-RLH-RJJ (D. Nev.); - (v) All claims or allegations based on any conduct alleged in United States ex rel.
 Szymoniak v.
-[Under Seal], Civ.
-No. 3:10-cv-575 (W.D.N.C.), except any such claims that are encompassed by the releases described in paragraphs 2 to 9, above, and not otherwise reserved from these releases in this agreement; and
+[Under Seal], Civ No. 0:10-cv-01465 (D.S.C.) or in United States ex rel.
+Szymoniak v.
+[Under Seal], Civ No. 3:10-cv-575 (W.D.N.C.), except any such claims that are encompassed by the releases described in Paragraphs 2 to 9, above, and not otherwise reserved from these releases in this agreement;

-(iii) All claims or allegations based on any conduct alleged in United States ex rel.
+- (vi) All claims or allegations based on any conduct alleged in United States of America ex rel.
 Bibby et al. v.
-Wells Fargo Bank, National Association, Inc. et al., C.A.
+Wells Fargo Bank National

+Association, Inc. et al., C.A.
 No. 1:06-CV-0547-AT (N.D.
-Ga.);

-(m) Any action that may be taken by the appropriate Federal Banking Agency (FBA), as defined in 12 U.S.C. § 1813(q), against COMPANY, any of its affiliated entities, and/or any institution-affiliated party of COMPANY, as defined in 12 U.S.C. § 1813(u), pursuant to 12 U.S.C. § 1818, and any action by the FBA to enforce the Consent Order issued against the COMPANY by the FBA on April 13, 2011;

-(n) Any liability based upon obligations created by this ConsentJudgment;

-(o) The parties agree that notwithstanding any other provision of this Release, the United States retains the right to investigate and sue the COMPANY and any affiliated entity under FIRREA for any conduct, statements or omissions that are: (i) Made or undertaken in connection with either (a) the creation, formation, transfer, sale, conveyance, or securitization of mortgage-backed securities, derivatives, collateralized debt obligations and credit default swaps, or other similar securities or (b) the sale or transfer of mortgage loans;

-(ii) Made or undertaken by the COMPANY or an affiliated entity in its capacity as loan originator, seller, depositor, guarantor, sponsor, securitization trustee, securities underwriter, or any capacity other than as loan servicer, master servicer or subservicer, in connection with the origination (including Covered Origination Conduct), underwriting, due diligence, quality control, valuation, appraisal, pledging, substitution, recording, assignment, or securitization of mortgages, whole loans, mortgage-backed securities, derivatives, collateralized debt obligations and credit default swaps, or other similar securities (except to the extent such conduct is released in Paragraphs 2.c, 3.b, 4 or 5 and not excluded from this Release in Subsections (a)-(n) of this Paragraph 11);
+Ga.); - (m) Any action that may be taken by the appropriate Federal Banking Agency (FBA), as defined in 12 U.S.C. § 1813(q), against COMPANY, any of its affiliated entities, and/or any institution-affiliated party of COMPANY, as defined in 12 U.S.C. § 1813(u), pursuant to 12 U.S.C. § 1818, and any action by the FBA to enforce the Consent Order issued against the COMPANY by the FBA on April 13, 2011; - (n) Any liability based upon obligations created by this Consent Judgment; - (o) The parties agree that notwithstanding any other provision of this Release, the United States retains the right to investigate and sue the COMPANY and any affiliated entity under FIRREA for any conduct, statements or omissions that are: - (i) Made or undertaken in connection with either (a) the creation, formation, transfer, sale, conveyance, or securitization of mortgage-backed securities, derivatives, collateralized debt obligations and credit default swaps, or other similar securities or (b) the sale or transfer of mortgage loans; - (ii) Made or undertaken by the COMPANY or an affiliated entity in its capacity as loan originator, seller, depositor, guarantor, sponsor, securitization trustee, securities underwriter, or any capacity other than as loan servicer, master servicer or subservicer, in connection with the origination (including Covered Origination Conduct), underwriting, due diligence, quality control, valuation, appraisal, pledging, substitution, recording, assignment, or securitization of mortgages, whole loans, mortgage-backed securities, derivatives, collateralized debt obligations and credit default swaps, or other similar securities (except to the extent such conduct is released in Paragraphs 2.c, 3.b, 4 or 5 and not excluded from this Release in Subsections (a)-(n) of this Paragraph 11);